McGill-ECSE321-Fall2022/project-group-10/README.md

 # Museum Web Application (group 10
 ## Project Scope
 The goal of this project is to design a Museum Management System.
-This system will manage the museum administration (setting opening hours, employees, employee schedules) as well as manage visitors (visitor passes and online browsing).
+This system will manage the museum administration (ex: setting opening hours, employees, employee schedules) as well as manage visitors (ex: visitor passes and online browsing).

 The team will analyze and translate the clients requirements into a working requirements document.
 The team will also designand and implement the Museum Management System as well as make it accessible to stakeholders through a web frontend.